6 Best Binoculars for Hunting (Deer, Elk & Other Game)

 Perhaps my favorite quality of Vortex’s is their warranty.
 Every Vortex customer is a VIP, even if you have their cheapest product.

-Vortex vip warranty
+Vortex VIP warranty

 Most warranties only cover the manufacturer’s liability.
 Vortex claims their warranty is an “Unlimited, unconditional lifetime warranty.”
 This means that they will cover damage to the unit, even from a mishap while hunting!